Für Alina: Recordings

 A release endorsed by Pärt himself is the ECM New Series album entitled Alina, recorded in July 1995 and released in 1999.
 It includes two variations of Für Alina by pianist Alexander Malter.
 According to the liner notes, the two versions, somewhat like “mood improvisations,” were handpicked by Pärt from a recording that was originally hours long.
 The two versions most strikingly differ in the use of rubato and that of the use of the low octave b.
 Both versions clock slightly under eleven minutes.

-There are also versions by David Arden and Jeroen van Veen.
+There are also versions by Pat Metheny (On his 42 string guitar), David Arden, Jeroen van Veen, and Olga Jegunova.

 Use in soundtracks

-The piece has been used in film soundtracks, for example in the films Foxcatcher (2014), Abandon (2002), and Mostly Martha (2001), where it is performed by Alexander Malter.
+The piece has been used in several soundtracks, including in the films Foxcatcher (2014), Abandon (2002), and Mostly Martha (2001), where it is performed by Alexander Malter.